Find Electricians Near You: Compare Electrical Contractor Cost:

 But how much money can you expect to spend on a single project?

 Generally speaking, electricians will charge a minimum, flat rate each visit.
 This fee is often the same as their hourly rate.
-Some electricians may provide estimates at a flat rate – or even for free.

 How Much Can You Expect to Pay Your Electrician?